Frequently Asked I/O Questions

 Our goal is to maintain a balance between applied and academic perspectives.
 All of our faculty consult and conduct research.
 That allows the faculty to provide real world examples and data in and outside of the classroom.
 We adhere to the scientist practitioner model of training, and our curriculum emphasizes commitment to balanced training.

 Either the practicum or thesis is required at the Master’s level.
-Participation outside of class in applied or research activities is not required, but is highly encouraged.
+Internship/practicum is not required for the doctoral level.
+Participation outside of class in other applied or research activities is not required, but is highly encouraged.

 About Financial Considerations